VelkovIv/Just-a-web-site-design/README.md

 # Just-a-web-site-design
-Design of a hotel site
-This is design of hotel site in three pages
+Design of a hotel site in three pages